 Institutional traders don’t short the S&P 500 as a long-term strategy; they will not be trading against you on your long broad-market positions.

 With each client trading twice a month on the broad-market indexes, HFTs will derive limited value / ability to pay retail brokers for order flow due to minuscule transaction volume and exceptionally narrow product diversity.

 The long-term buy and hold strategy is for going long.
 Retail traders will not be paying fees to retail brokers to borrow shares to open short positions.

 While the data has suggested that some option strategies are indeed profitable over the long term, the data has also suggested that buy-and-hold indexing usually outperforms any basic options strategy with regard to both risk-adjusted and total return.

 Curve fitting activities can identify options trading strategies that outperformed over a given period of time.
 However, curve fitting is an exercise in applied data mining and the best curve fitting strategies still underperform when taxes are taken into consideration.

 The buy-and-hold strategy is harmful to the business model of retail brokers.

-Retail brokers and several other entities in the financial industry have a strong motivation and incentive to promote continuously trading the most volume and largest size.
+Retail brokers and several other entities in the financial industry have a strong incentive to promote continuously trading the most volume and largest size.